Phasing Out of Restrictions on Input Tax Refunds for Large Businesses for the Period January 1, 2018, to December 31, 2020

 - telephone services and other telecommunications services, except Internet access services and “1 800”, “1 888” and similar numbers; and

-- food, beverages and entertainment that are only 50% deductible under the Taxation Act.
+- food, beverages and entertainment that were only 50% deductible under the Taxation Act.

-In general, new registrants do not have to determine whether the taxable sales made during the last fiscal year exceeded $10 million unless the following conditions are met:
+In general, new registrants did not have to determine whether the taxable sales made during the last fiscal year exceeded $10 million unless:

-- The business is a corporation resulting from an amalgamation.
-In such a case, the value of the taxable sales made by each predecessor corporation must be taken into account.
+- the business was a corporation resulting from an amalgamation, in which case, the value of the taxable sales made by each predecessor corporation had to be taken into account;

-- The business is carried on by a person that does not reside in Québec.
-In this case, the value of the taxable sales that the person makes elsewhere in Canada must be taken into account.
+- the business was carried on by a person that did not reside in Québec, in which case, the value of the taxable sales that the person made elsewhere in Canada had to be taken into account.

-If a large business acquires control of an SMB during the SMB's fiscal year, the SMB (and any related corporation) retains its status as an SMB until the end of its current fiscal year, but it (and any related corporation) is considered a large business as of the beginning of the following fiscal year.
+If a large business acquired control of an SMB during the SMB's fiscal year, the SMB (and any related corporation) retained its status as an SMB until the end of its current fiscal year, but it (and any related corporation) was considered a large business as of the beginning of the following fiscal year.

-A member of a partnership (other than an individual) is deemed to be an SMB or a large business based on whether the partnership itself is an SMB or a large business.
+A member of a partnership (other than an individual) was deemed to be an SMB or a large business based on whether the partnership itself was an SMB or a large business.

 The phasing out of ITR restrictions for large businesses began on January 1, 2018.

-This has resulted in large businesses being able to claim ITRs for goods and services to which the restrictions applied, at a rate of:
+As a result, large businesses can claim ITRs for goods and services subject to the restrictions, at a rate of: